Voorhees Township, New Jersey: Economy

-New Jersey American Water, based in Voorhees Township, is the largest water utility in New Jersey, serving over two million people in 176 communities throughout the state.
+New Jersey American Water, previously based in Voorhees Township, is the largest water utility in New Jersey, serving over two million people in 176 communities throughout the state.
 New Jersey American Water is a wholly owned subsidiary of American Water.

+Saddlehill Vineyard and Winery was established on the site of the Stafford Farm in 2021.
+The site of the winery had been given by George Washington to John Stafford in 1773, whose family had farmed the land for more than two centuries.

 Sports

-Voorhees is the home of the Skate Zone, the training facility for the Philadelphia Flyers of the National Hockey League.
+Voorhees is the home of the Flyers Training Center, the training facility for the Philadelphia Flyers of the National Hockey League.
+In 2018, the Flyers, renovated and expanded their training facility.
 Current and former players of the team often become residents of Voorhees.
 Voorhees includes a community park that includes a running track, children's playground, gazebo, and dedicated areas for dogs.

 The Philadelphia Soul of the now defunct Arena Football League practiced at the Coliseum in Voorhees.

 Government

 Local government

 Voorhees Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
-The Township Committee is composed of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
+The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 The Mayor and Deputy Mayors are chosen by the Township Committee from among its members during the Reorganization meeting each January.

-As of 2023, the members of the Voorhees Township Committee are Mayor Michael R. Mignogna (D, term on committee ends December 31, 2023; term as mayor ends 2022), Deputy Mayor Jason A. Ravitz (D, term on committee ends 2024; term as deputy mayor ends 2022), Deputy Mayor Michelle M. Nocito (D, term on committee ends 2024; term as deputy mayor ends 2022), Jacklyn Fetbroyt (D, 2022) and Harry A. Platt (D, 2023).
+As of 2023, the members of the Voorhees Township Committee are Mayor Michael R. Mignogna (D, term on committee and as mayor ends December 31, 2023), Deputy Mayor Michelle M. Nocito (D, term on committee ends 2024; term as deputy mayor ends 2023), Deputy Mayor Jason A. Ravitz (D, term on committee ends 2024; term as deputy mayor ends 2023), Jacklyn Fetbroyt (D, 2025) and Harry A. Platt (D, 2023).

+The township's municipal building is located at the Voorhees Town Center (formerly Echelon Mall) having moved there in 2011.
+The previous municipal building was located at 620 Berlin Road.